Get Started With the Btrfs File System on Oracle Linux

 sudo btrfs filesystem usage /data

-By comparing the command output with that of the previous filesystem show command, you can identify /dev/sdd as the missing device.
+By comparing the command output with the previous filesystem show command, you can identify /dev/sdd as the missing device.

 1. Remount the file system in degraded mode.